Should Women Preach? Katharina Schutz Zell

 Grace of God alone vs. human merit

-By Christ alone for salvation and as mediator between God and humans (not priests)
+Salvation by Christ as the mediator between God and humans (not priests)

 For God's glory alone, not the Pope, saints, angels, or the mother Mary, because God is the author of their goodness